How to Maintain Eating Disorder Recovery During Summer

 Summer is often difficult for those who wrestle with eating disorders because of our society’s obsession with being thin.
 This message is so apparent all the time on social media.
 But in the summertime, it’s even more in your face because of the pressure to be “swimsuit ready.”
 It’s as if the entire season becomes about body image and making sure your body looks good enough to feel comfortable doing summer activities like beach trips or pool parties.

-This can be stressful for anyone, but for people with eating disorders, it can be extremely difficult.
+This can be stressful for anyone, but it can be extremely difficult for people with eating disorders.
 A negative body image is a common factor for those struggling with an eating disorder.
 Body image is the way someone feels about the way their body looks.
 People who struggle with disordered eating are likely to feel extremely anxious or distressed during bad body image moments.
 This can trigger a relapse, especially right before and during the summer months, when body image is at the forefront of everyone’s mind.

 Body Image and Eating Disorder Relapse